Opposition to the War in Afghanistan (2001–2021): Concerns that the war could derail Obama's presidency

-Many that have hopes in President Obama's presidency but oppose the war in Afghanistan are concerned that the war could derail plans for his presidency the way the Vietnam War ruined the presidency of Lyndon B. Johnson.
+Many that had hopes in President Obama's presidency but opposed the war in Afghanistan were concerned that the war could derail plans for his presidency the way the Vietnam War ruined the presidency of Lyndon B. Johnson.

 Speaking against the war in Afghanistan, Senator Russ Feingold said: "It doesn't make sense in the long run.
 It's going to be bad for the president politically, as well as being a very unwise policy in terms of our national security."